amlannandy/globe-hop/README.md

 # Globe Hop

-Globe Hop is a full-stack travel itinerary management platform designed to help users organize trips efficiently.
+Globe Hop is a travel itinerary management platform designed to help users organize trips efficiently.
 It provides trip management and event handling features, making it easy to plan and track travel experiences.

 ## Features